-Today, many police and corrections agencies require education beyond their entrance exams.
 You can develop the communications skills, information literacy, abstract thinking, and critical analysis that will allow you to take the next step in the criminal justice system.
 Advance your career in fraud detection, juvenile crime, computer forensics or any one of a number of emerging criminal justice specialties with a Strayer degree.

 Tailor your on campus or online degree with one of four in-demand concentrations, including Computer Security and Forensics, and Homeland Security Technology.

 Strayer University is Accredited by the Middle States Commission on Higher Education, and organizations like the FBI, CAIC International, Inc. and the CIA turn to us to train their employees

 Your academic advisor and industry-experienced professors will help you make strategic career choices along the way

 With a bachelor of science degree in criminal justice, you will gain an in-depth understanding of criminal behavior and its impact on society; examine how police, courts, corrections and the U.S. Department of Homeland Security work to prevent and control adult and juvenile crime locally, nationally and internationally; and apply insight and analysis from various disciplines to help detect, prevent, solve and prosecute crime.